theapache64/youtube-rabbit-hole/README.md

 - Then install the `Youtube-Rabbit-Hole (YRH)` app.

-Since `YRH` got the same `YouTube` logo and name, whenever you click on `YouTube`, you'll be treated with a useful app. (like Wikipedia, Quora, Google Books, etc) I don't know if it will work.
+Since `YRH` got the same `YouTube` logo and name, whenever you click on `YouTube`, you'll be treated with a useful app. (like Wikipedia, Quora, Google Books, etc).

+I don't know if it will work.
 I am going to experiment with this on myself 😁.

 ## Author 👍
 - theapache64